Liemaeu/Budgie-RunScriptsAndCommandsApplet/README.md

 # Budgie-RunScriptsAndCommandsApplet
 An applet for the Budgie Desktop to run scripts and commands

+It is based on: https://github.com/phil-hur/budgietestapplet

 Installation: